diwakar196/identity-beta/README.md

-# Advait-Prashant-Assignment by Diwakar Singh
+# IdentityBeta by Diwakar Singh

 ## Warning
 .env is not supposed to be pushed but it's there for your sake